 Policy Council Committee Chair

 Brad Eshleman was the President of Western Group Holdings Limited/Western Stevedoring Company Limited, a diversified transportation and logistics company.
 During his career at Western, Brad was active in growing and diversifying the Company with acquisitions and joints ventures including Coast 2000 Terminals, Interhold, Pacific Northwest Transportation Services, Squamish Terminals, Tidal Transport, Tymac Launch Services, BC Vehicle Processing Center, BMS Group Services and G3 Terminal Vancouver.

 Educated at the University of British Columbia, Brad received his Chartered Accountant designation while articling with KPMG prior to joining Western and holds the Institute of Corporate Directors designation (ICD.D).

-He is also active in numerous industry and government initiatives including serving as a Director and Past Chair of the BC Maritime Employers Association, Vice Chair of the Greater Vancouver Gateway Council, Chair of the BC Marine Terminal Operators Association, Chair of the BC Ports Competitiveness Committee and past Director of the Western Transportation Advisory Committee.
+He was also active in numerous industry and government initiatives including serving as a Director and Past Chair of the BC Maritime Employers Association, Vice Chair of the Greater Vancouver Gateway Council, Chair of the BC Marine Terminal Operators Association, Chair of the BC Ports Competitiveness Committee, and past Director of the Western Transportation Advisory Committee.
 Brad also served as a Director and Treasurer for the Mission to Seafarers and is on the Cabinet Committee for the Business Laureates of BC Hall of Fame.